-To access the PXE boot option, boot the system and then press F12 during POST instead of using standard Boot Sequence from BIOS
+To access the PXE boot option, boot the system and then press F12 during POST instead of using standard Boot Sequence from BIOS Setup.
+It does not pull any menu or allows managing of network devices.

-Installing and removing system components
+PowerEdge R340 installing and removing system components